tylermorgan22/JMusic-Text-to-Midi-Generator/README.md

 EXAMPLES:

-BM1.mp3: song made with BM1.txt as input
+BM1.mp3: song made with BM1.txt as input.

-BM2.mp3: song made with BM2.txt as input
+BM2.mp3: song made with BM2.txt as input.

-BM3.mp3: song made with BM3.txt as input
+BM3.mp3: song made with BM3.txt as input.
+My personal favorite of the three

 SETUP:
 1. Follow these instructions from JMusic: